natemarks/cookiecutter-arole-packer/README.md

 ## Usage

-If you don't want to install cookiecutter system wide, just install it in a .venv
+run cookiecutter and specify this project to create a local ansible role project from this cookiecutter template If you don't want to install cookiecutter system wide, just install it in a .venv
 ```bash
 python3 -m venv .venv